No items found.

 This information helps identify the type of headache and contributing factors.

-Observation: Your physical therapist observes your posture, the position of your head, and how you move.
-Palpation: The muscles of the neck, shoulders, and base of the skull are palpated to identify tension, tender points, and areas of restriction.
+Observation: Your physiotherapist observes your posture, head position, and how you move.
+Palpation: Your physiotherapist will feel the muscles of your neck, shoulders, and the base of your skull to identify any tension, painful spots, or restricted areas.
 Range of motion: Neck mobility is measured in all directions.
-Restricted rotation to one side may indicate a cervicogenic origin.
-Provocation tests: Specific tests reproduce your symptoms to confirm the source of the problem.
-The cervical rotation-flexion test specifically evaluates the C1-C2 joint.
-Jaw assessment: Your jaw may be examined as it may contribute to headaches.
+A restriction in rotation to one side may suggest the pain originates from the neck.
+Provocation tests: Specific tests are performed to reproduce your symptoms and confirm the source of the problem.
+The cervical rotation-flexion test specifically assesses the C1-C2 joint.
+Jaw assessment: Your jaw may be examined as it can contribute to headaches.

-At the end of the assessment, your physical therapist will explain their findings, their interpretation of the problem, and the proposed treatment plan.
+At the end of the assessment, your physiotherapist will explain their findings, their understanding of the problem, and the proposed treatment plan.
 You will likely receive your first treatment during this same session.
-This is the time to ask questions and discuss your goals.
+This is also your opportunity to ask questions and discuss your goals.

-Techniques include manual therapy (muscle relaxation, joint mobilization), therapeutic exercises, education and ergonomic advice, and sometimes modalities such as heat or dry needling.
+Techniques include manual therapy (muscle release, joint mobilizations), therapeutic exercises, education and ergonomic advice, and sometimes modalities like heat or dry needling.
 Treatment is always tailored to your specific condition.

-Mobilizations are gentle, controlled movements applied to the joints of the neck.
+Mobilizations are gentle, controlled movements applied to the neck joints.
 They aim to restore normal mobility to the upper cervical vertebrae (C1, C2, C3), which are often involved in cervicogenic headaches.

-A recent meta-analysis showed that cervical mobilizations reduce the frequency of headaches by about one episode per week on average.
-These techniques are safe when performed by a trained physical therapist.
+A recent meta-analysis showed that cervical mobilizations reduce headache frequency by about one episode per week on average.
+These techniques are safe when performed by a trained physiotherapist.

-Manual therapy targets tense muscles that contribute to headaches:
+Manual therapy targets tight muscles that contribute to headaches:

 Myofascial release: Sustained pressure on tense muscles allows the tissues to relax.
-It is often a feeling of "good pain" that turns into relief.
-Trigger point treatment: These muscle tension knots can refer pain to the head.
+This often feels like a "good pain" that then turns into relief.
+Trigger point treatment: These knots of muscle tension can refer pain to the head.
 Treatment with direct pressure may reproduce your usual headache before relieving it.
-Techniques for the suboccipital muscles: These small muscles at the base of the skull are often very tense.
-Relaxing them can provide quick relief.
+Techniques for suboccipital muscles: These small muscles at the base of the skull are often very tense.
+Releasing them can provide quick relief.

 Book an appointment

-Dry needling is a technique in which thin needles are inserted into muscle trigger points.
+Dry needling is a technique where thin needles are inserted into muscle trigger points.
 This approach can be effective for deep muscle tension that contributes to headaches.

-Depending on your condition, your physical therapist may use:
+Depending on your condition, your physiotherapist may use:

 • Heat: To relax muscles before manual treatment